sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 Each pull request **must** meet the following criteria before it is considered for merge:

-* The code must be PEP 8 compliant and meet the ill-defined SunPy quality standards.
+* The code must be PEP 8 compliant and meet the ill-defined sunpy quality standards.
   We have these in the :ref:`coding-standards` page.

 * The PR must contain a changelog entry if it changes the behavior of any code.